Nourish - Getting Enough Iron on a Plant-Based Diet (Part One)

 As our bodies do not produce iron, we need to make sure we include sufficient iron as part of our healthy diets.
 There are two types of iron:

 Now, you’ll see a big difference there on the absorption of the difference irons, but do not fear.
-Although heme iron from meat is more readily absorbed by the body than non-heme iron, people who do not eat animal foods still get adequate iron from plant-based sources.
+Yes, heme iron from meat is more readily absorbed by the body than non-heme iron.
+However, people who do not eat animal foods still get adequate iron from plant-based sources.

-The absorption percentage is lower for non-heme iron because it is more sensitive to other dietary factors that may limit its absorption (we shall be covering this further in the blog series), however, absorbency of non-heme iron is highly increased when attention is payed to certain factors that may affect absorption (more on that in part two of this blog post).
+The absorption percentage is lower for non-heme iron because it is more sensitive to other dietary factors that may limit its absorption.
+We cover this further in part 2 of the blog series.

 Signs of Iron Deficiency

-When the body does not get enough iron, it is unable to produce normal amounts of red blood cells, and iron deficiency anaemia may result.
+When the body does not get enough iron, it is unable to produce normal amounts of red blood cells.
+As a result, iron deficiency anaemia may occur.
 In fact, iron deficiency is the most common deficiency of vitamins or minerals worldwide!

 - Difficulty maintaining body temperature